pjrinaldi/wombatforensics/README.md

 # wombatforensics

 Wombat Forensics is a new Forensic Analysis tool built entirely in C and C++.
 The GUI is built using Qt5, so it will work on Windows, Linux and Macintosh systems.
 The application is designed to be user friendly, and always maintain GUI responsiveness.
 Having used AD Lab, X-Ways, Encase and Autopsy, I found various things that would bother me or were slow and unresponsive.
-I decided not to help out with Autopsy since it is done in java and netbeans.
-I do not like netbeans and java very much.
-I think for a resource intensive application, it is important to use C/C++ and not something with a runtime.
+I decided for a resource intensive application using C/C++ was important.

 I didn't want to reinvent the wheel, so I am making use of the sleuthkit's library of c functions.
 Why is user friendly so important?